isomerpages/moe-asrjc/_asrjc-experience/Special Programmes/Tamil Language Elective Programme (TLEP).md

 permalink: /asrjc-experience/special-programmes/tlep/
 description: ""
 third_nav_title: Special Programmes
+variant: markdown
 ---
-TLEP-JC is an initiative of Ministry of Education which will be implemented in ASRJC from 2020.
+The Tamil Language Elective Programme at the Pre-University Level (TLEP-JC) has been offered at ASRJC since 2020..
 It aims to encourage students to attain a high level of proficiency and competency in using the Tamil Language, enhance students’ knowledge and understanding of Tamil Literature and Culture, and develop effectively bilingual students.

 <img src="/images/TLEP1-300x229.jpg" style="width:40%">